 Mr. Lindsay asked how many Committee members have Class A licenses and have operated more than 2,500 miles to emphasize the disconnect between the Committee and conditions in the real world.

 Mr. Lindsay urged the Committee to use caution when considering data collected from drivers as they will tell regulators what regulators want to hear, not necessarily what happens on the ground.
-As a result, some data FMCSA is collecting is not accurate and data needs to be re-vamped.
+As a result, some data FMCSA is collecting is not accurate and data needs to be revamped.

 Mr. Lindsay commented that the disparity between the required off-duty hours for motor carrier and bus drivers does not make sense.
 He also stated that the 10-hour day may not make sense because drivers may need to finish up in the 14th hour.
 Finally, he said the Committee needs to address how it came up with a 16-hour day once per week.